NathanMcMillan54/travel-website/README.md

-# travel-website
-A website for a school project
+This is a Flask app for a project at school